 Door graphics at the staircase end can represent an exit strategy if that’s your intended direction.
 That is often the case for start-up pitch presentations when applying for venture funds.

-#2: Use Original Picture Placeholders for Mission, Vision and Values Slide
+#2: Use Original Picture Placeholders for Mission, Vision, and Values Slide

 Using pictogram symbols will help your audience to identify the slide topic faster and see right away what you are talking about.
-You can see how we added a telescope, a rocket, and a diamond to corresponding slides.
+You can see how we added a telescope, a rocket, and a diamond to the corresponding slides.

 You can add creativity and style by filling the vector shape with an appropriate photograph.
 Our templates are fully editable, so you can replace the picture inside with the one you prefer.